-For 150 years, Chopard has offered watch and jewelry creations of exceptional quality.
-Determined to perpetuate this tradition and these skills, the Maison Chopard also provides a customer service worthy of its ambitions through a worldwide network of official retailers and service centers.
-Services and repairs are performed by specialized watchmakers, jewelers and polishers capable of working both on contemporary and historical models.
+For 150 years, Chopard has offered watch and jewellery creations of exceptional quality.
+Determined to perpetuate this tradition and these skills, the Maison Chopard also provides a customer service worthy of its ambitions through a worldwide network of official retailers and service centres.
+Services and repairs are performed by specialised watchmakers, jewellers and polishers capable of working both on contemporary and historical models.

 The movement of a Chopard watch deserves particular care.
 In order to guarantee its performance, it must be serviced regularly by an official Chopard service center.
 We kindly recommend having the water-resistance of a Chopard watch tested once a year or before engaging in any prolonged aquatic activity.